How not to ride a donkey: a children's story from Islam

-But my next big surprise was that during our phone conversation he invited me to have a meal with him next time I was in Wellington.
-So I made an excuse to visit Wellington and he took me and my wife Marion to a restaurant on the waterfront with another Muslim leader.
-I was going to order some wine, when I wondered whether Muslims drink wine.
-I discovered that they don’t; and learned more things about Islam since then than I had in all my life up to that point.
+September 15, 2020 Campaigning for secular education, it was a pleasure to meet New Zealand Muslim leader Sultan Eusoff.
+He immediately invited me to have a meal with him next time I was in Wellington.
+So I made an excuse to visit Wellington and learned more about Islam in the following nine years than I had in all my life up to that point.

 Should you lead a donkey, or ride it

-One day, Nasruddin was walking to town with with his grandson, and he led the donkey with a rope, and the grandson sat on the donkey.
+One day, Nasruddin was walking to town with with his grandson and a donkey.
+He led the donkey with a rope, and the grandson sat on the donkey.

 They hadn’t gone far before they met a group of men who said, “What a badly-raised little boy.
 He shows no respect for his old grandfather.